CSCI-40500-Fall-2025/ML-Challenges/ML_intro/ml_intro.md

 ![Precision and recall.](graphics/recallprecision.png){width=25% title="Courtesy Eunsuk Kang."}

-## Under fitting vs. Overfitting
+## Underfitting vs. Overfitting

 * Overfitting.
     * Model learns exactly the input data.
     * Does not *generalize* to unseen data.
-* Under fitting.
+* Underfitting.
     * Model makes very general observations.
     * Poorly fits to data.

-### Balancing Under fitting and Overfitting
+### Balancing Underfitting and Overfitting

-* Adjust degrees of freedom in the model to balance between overfitting and under fitting.
+* Adjust degrees of freedom in the model to balance between overfitting and underfitting.
     * Challenging to get right in practice!

-## Under Fitting Example
+## Underfitting Example

 ::: columns